 Our lawyers have been working hard to protect accident victims since we opened our doors in 2001.
 Between us, our lawyers have over 119 years of experience handling complex personal injury claims such as car accidents, Clearwater nursing home abuse, boating accidents, catastrophic injuries in Clearwater, assault injuries, and many more.

 Let us recover damages for medical bills, loss of financial support, and the loss of your loved one’s company and guidance.
 We will take the lead and fight for the money you need and deserve during this difficult time.
-To get started, all you have to do is contact our law offices in Clearwater, Florida, at (727) 493-4418 to schedule a free consultation.
+Contact our law offices in Clearwater, Florida to schedule a free consultation.

 Losing someone you love is one of the most painful experiences you’ll have to endure.
 Ideally, people would exercise caution to protect others from these losses.
 In reality, that’s not always the case.

 Surviving family members do have rights if their loved ones are killed because of someone else’s negligence.
 You have the right to seek compensation from the at-fault party.
 While money can’t erase your pain, it can protect your family’s future.

 Unfortunately, people don’t always own up to their mistakes.
 Insurance companies work to make recovering fair compensation as difficult as possible.
 An experienced Clearwater personal injury lawyer at Winters & Yonker Personal Injury Lawyers can help your family fight for the compensation you deserve.

 We can strengthen your case by:

 - Conducting a detailed investigation into your loved one’s death